 Unit Title - unit titles are similar to other forms of title save that they are limited to a defined part of a building or property.
 They are the most common form of title for apartment buildings (with each individual apartment comprising a single unit title).
-Most unit titles are freehold but it is not uncommon to find leasehold unit titles within the Auckland waterfront area.
+Most unit titles are

+Doing business in New Zealand CHAPMAN TRIPP GUIDE FOR INVESTORS November 2020 freehold but it is not uncommon to find leasehold unit titles within the Auckland waterfront area.
 A purchaser of a unit title property automatically becomes a member of the "body corporate".
 The body corporate effectively governs the building under the terms of the Unit Titles Act 2010, with a particular focus on the management and maintenance of common property (such as lobbies and lifts) and the structural elements of the building as well as common building services.
-Before entering into an agreement to purchase a unit title property, the vendor is obliged to provide the purchaser with a pre-contract disclosure statement which contains information on the unit title being purchased (including the amount of the "levies" payable to the body corporate to cover the cost of the insurance of the building as well as its management and maintenance).
+Before entering into an agreement to purchase a unit title property, the vendor is obliged to provide the purchaser with a precontract disclosure statement which contains information on the unit title being purchased (including the amount of the "levies" payable to the body corporate to cover the cost of the insurance of the building as well as its management and maintenance).